scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 This document describes the SCION PKI component used by the Control Plane.

+The SCION architecture was initially developed outside of the IETF by ETH Zurich with significant contributions from Anapaya Systems.
+The aim of this document is to describe existing implementations and operational deployments.

 ## Terminology

 **Control-Plane PKI (CP-PKI)**: The control-plane PKI is the public-key infrastructure upon which SCION's control plane relies for the authentication of messages.
 It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.